venkat299/CS-6852-Ontology/DA24C021-Assignment-1.md

 - **Market structure**

   - Category (eg. SmallCap, MidCap, LargeCap, etc)
-  - MarketIndex : Index/Equity to which the stock is benchmarked against
+  - MarketIndex : Index/Equity to which the stock is benchmarked against (Nifty, BankNifty)
   - Sector : market classification of stock (Banking , IT , Manafacturing)
   - Stage : Lifecycle stage at which company is in (DevelopmentStage, GrowthStage, SustainabilityStage, ExpansionStage)